The Decline (EP)

 The first 155 copies were pressed on clear vinyl, a version which is no longer available.

 The first 1 min and 20 seconds of a live version of The Decline is played as an encore after "Stickin' In My Eye" on They've Actually Gotten Worse Live!
 (2007) before being faded out.
 A DVD featuring a live performance of The Decline was released on September 12, 2012.

 In 2016, an orchestral arrangement was released as part of the Mild in the Streets: Fat Music Unplugged compilation album, recorded by Baz and His Orchestra.
 Additionally, a video of the performance has been released.
-In 2019 NOFX and Baz's Orchestra recorded a live version while performing at the Red Rocks Amphitheatre in Morrison, Colorado and it was subsequently published in 2020.
+In 2019, NOFX and Baz's Orchestra recorded a live version while performing at the Red Rocks Amphitheatre in Morrison, Colorado, and it was subsequently published in 2020.
+The Decline was the final song performed by NOFX in the band's final ever performance held on October 6, 2024 in San Pedro, Los Angeles.